protonemedia/laravel-api-health/README.md

 ]
 ```

 You can also set these notifications options *per checker*.
-Just modify the properties on a checker and the package will do the rest:
+Just modify these properties on your checker and the package will do the rest:

 ```php
 <?php